nrfconnect/sdk-nrf/samples/wifi/ble_coex/README.rst

 Use this command for concurrent Wi-Fi and Bluetooth LE throughput with coexistence enabled test.

-Change the board target as given below for the nRF7001 DK, nRF7002 EK and nRF7001 EK.
+Change the board target as given below for the nRF7001 DK, nRF7002 EK, and nRF7001 EK.

 * Board target for nRF7001 DK: